nls-jajuko/kiinteistojaotus-geojson-stylejson/README.md

 # kiinteistojaotus-geojson-stylejson

-poc for feature html with embedded map with geojson location data
+poc for generated feature html with embedded map with geojson location data